 Overtime and unpaid wages claims are rather common in labor and employment scenarios where a company utilizes hourly employees (as opposed to salaried employees).
 Such claims can be challenging to litigate, however, as there are numerous legal issues — such as whether an employee is exempt from overtime pay — and factual issues that require the litigating attorney to advocate persuasively in their client’s favor.

-At Berg Plummer Johnson & Raval, LLP, our Houston-area unpaid wages lawyers represent both employers and employees in overtime and unpaid wages lawsuits.
-By representing both sides, our attorneys have developed a unique and comprehensive understanding of how to effectively litigate overtime and unpaid wages claims, and how to overcome the litigation strategies employed by opposing counsel.
+At Berg Plummer Johnson & Raval, LLP, our Houston unpaid wage attorneys represent both employers and employees in overtime and unpaid wages lawsuits.
+By representing both sides, our lawyers have developed a unique and comprehensive understanding of how to effectively litigate overtime and unpaid wages claims, and how to overcome the litigation strategies employed by opposing counsel.

 The Fair Labor Standards Act (FLSA) establishes various regulations governing both overtime and unpaid wages claims.
 At Berg Plummer Johnson & Raval, LLP, our attorneys are experienced in litigating employment disputes pursuant to the overtime and unpaid wages regulations outlined by the FLSA.

 Pursuant to the FLSA, employers are liable to pay overtime for hours worked in excess of forty hours per week.
 Overtime does not apply to employees who are deemed “exempt,” however, such as salaried employees.
 Many employers either mistakenly or intentionally mischaracterize their employees as exempt from overtime pay.
 Overtime claims require that the claimant introduce evidence of their purported overtime hours worked and of their non-exempt status (i.e., administrative records, pay stubs, employment contract, etc.).